freechat-fun/freechat/freechat-sdk/typescript/CharacterApi.md

 const apiInstance = new .CharacterApi(configuration);

 let body:.CharacterApiCloneCharacterRequest = {
-  // string | The referenced characterId
+  // number | The referenced characterId
-  characterId: "characterId_example",
+  characterId: 1,
 };

 apiInstance.cloneCharacter(body).then((data:any) => {